Alumni & Donor Records Guidelines

 - Matching Gifts: The donor sends their matching gift form to the University and then the Matching Gift Manager verifies the gift and signs the form verifying that the gift was made.
 The Matching Gift Manager sends the form to the company or corporate foundation to match their gift.
 An acknowledgement letter is sent to the donor and the matching gift company once the matching gift has been received.

 - Receipts: Generated and issued to the donor once processed by Alumni & Donor Records.
-Receipts are issued for every gift received and are either sent directly from Alumni & Donor Records to the donor or are forwarded to the appropriate foundation.
+Receipts are issued for every gift received and are sent directly from Alumni & Donor Records to the donor.

 Methods of Giving